mdurmus99/Lambda-Function/README.md

 **{'Name': 'tag-key', 'Values': ['backup', 'Backup']}** to specify different tags.
 You can customize the retention time of snapshots with the Retention tag.
-# Warning.
-This sample code is only a starting point and should be tested as needed before using it in a production environment.